 The Hedgren Connect road test

-We hit the Northern Territory's Larapinta Trail for five days of hiking and camping in some of Australia’s harshest, dustiest, hottest country.
+We hit the Larapinta Trail for five days of hiking and camping in some of Australia’s harshest, dustiest, hotttest country in the Northern Territory.
 Out back there are no 240v power charging stations and even less mobile or internet connectivity.
 Eeek!
-Cameras and iphone worked overtime snapping away at the extraordinary scenery while the Hedgren Connect internal battery kept juice supplied to a camera battery pack, image viewing device, iphone, ipod and another camera.
+Cameras and iphone worked overtime snapping away at the extraordinary scenery while the internal battery kept juice supplied to a camera battery pack, image viewing device, iphone, ipod and another camera.

 Before the dust had settled we returned home long enough to unpack one bag and repack another.
 A weekend at Port Douglas beckoned to check out the re-opening of the swanky five star Sheraton Mirage hotel.
 In these sophisticated surroundings Heddonish, as I’d come to call my hedonistic travel buddy, looked quite at home.
 Particularly once we (ooops, I mean I) had a cocktail in hand perched upon a sun lounge beside the ridiculously humongous lagoon pool.
 But our work wasn’t complete without a cocktail party poolside followed by an excursion to the Great Barrier Reef.
 At Agincourt Reef we swam, snorkelled, took a helicopter ride and an underwater submersible boat cruise.
 Admittedly Heddonish didn’t have quite as much fun as I did, being more a landlubber than a water baby.
 No matter, he did his best and kept up with the pace despite looking slightly green at one point.

-Back on dry land Heddonish’s good looks, charm and humour returned once the cocktails were handed out as we settled onto the daybeds overlooking the marina at Barbados Lounge.
+Back on dry land Heddonish’s good looks (and humour) returned once the cocktails were handed out as we settled onto the daybeds overlooking the marina at Barbados Lounge.
 It turns out that Heddonish is quite the party boy (admittedly I think the Mojitos helped).
 Passed around our group who were equally enamored with his inner soul, I swear I heard a giggle as a fellow travel writer tickled his innards.

 I’ll be keeping a very close eye on hedonistic Heddonish and his unquenchable penchant for cocktails and coconuts during our next assignment together to Laos and Thailand.